-With a central location in Charlotte, Amy is strategically located to practice in all state and federal courts in both North Carolina and South Carolina.
+With a central location in Charlotte, Ms. Hunt is strategically located to practice in all state and federal courts in both North Carolina and South Carolina.
 She has experience in real estate law, creditors’ rights, foreclosures, litigation, construction law, and bankruptcy (including on both the creditor side and the Chapter 11 debtor side), along with the judgment to use these skills to the best benefit of her clients.
-As part of a team of real estate and title resolution lawyers, she is able to leverage Offit Kurman’s diverse practice areas to craft comprehensive and creative solutions to real estate problems efficiently and effectively.
+As part of a team of real estate, bankruptcy, and title resolution lawyers, Ms. Hunt leverages Offit Kurman’s diverse practice areas to craft comprehensive and creative solutions to real estate problems efficiently and effectively.

-- "Ethical Violations and Claims Making (Or How to Be a Double Threat!)" - (North Carolina Land Title Association Annual Convention), Asheville, NC (September 2015)
+"Ethical Violations and Claims Making (Or How to Be a Double Threat!),” North Carolina Land Title Association Annual Convention, Asheville, NC, September 2015 (Presenter)

-- "Recent Trends in Title Insurance Claims" - (A Southern Land Title Agency Summer Update), Southern Pines, NC (July 2015)
+"Recent Trends in Title Insurance Claims,” A Southern Land Title Agency Summer Update, Southern Pines, NC, July 2015 (Presenter)